A bit of history about the Vatican Museums

 places connected to the Vatican, such as the Museums, the Sistine Chapel, the Vatican Gardens and the papal villas of Castel Gandolfo.

-If you are interested in the Vatican Gardens, you can take advantage of one of the two tours in group created by the Museums: one that is done on foot and provides an explanation by a guide and another that is done by bus and provides the use of a comfortable audio guide.
+If you are interested in , you can take advantage of one of the two group tours of Vatican Gardens created by the Museums: one that is done on foot and provides an explanation by a guide and another that is done by bus and provides the use of a comfortable audio guide.

 Within the Vatican Museums it is also possible, upon request and with a private guide, to visit the "hidden" places, generally closed to the public, like the Niccolina Chapel (Chapel of Nicholas V), the Bramante Staircase and the Cabinet of the Masks.

-Also, from April to October, every Friday, the Vatican Museums open its doors exceptionally even at night after 19:00 and it is possible to ask for a private guide to visit them.
+Also, from April to October, every Friday, the Vatican Museums open its doors exceptionally even at night after 19:00 and it is possible to ask for the Vatican Museums Private Night Tour to visit them.

 Other attractions in the area